rbms-bsc/DCRMR/_pages/Title/Variant-title-of-manifestation.md

 ### 1.25.3593 Variant and other titles within the manifestation (optional)

 <a name="1.25.3593.1">1.25.3593.1</a> Provide additional access for cover titles, added title page titles, caption titles, half titles, running titles, spine titles, variant titles in manifestations composed of more than one physical unit, and significant other title information.
-Indicate the source of the source of the variant title (see also [Note on title, 1.29.36.1](/DCRMR/title/Note-on-title/#1.29.36.1)).
+Indicate the source of the variant title (see also [Note on title, 1.29.36.1](/DCRMR/title/Note-on-title/#1.29.36.1)).

 >**Example:**
 >Title proper: <CITE>Scriptorum ecclesiasticorum historia literaria a Christo nato usque ad saeculum XIV facili methodo digesta</CITE>
 >Variant title of manifestation: <CITE>Scriptorum ecclesiasticorum historia literaria facili & perspicua methodo digesta</CITE>
 >>(*Comment*: Additional title access provided for title of the second volume, which varies slightly from the [Title proper](/DCRMR/title/Title-proper) recorded from the first volume)

+### 1.25.3595.Y.Y Variant titles from external sources (optional)

+<a name="1.25.3595.1.Y.Y">1.25.3595.1.Y.Y</a> Provide additional access for variant titles provided by other sources.
+Indicate the source of the variant title (see also [Note on title, 1.29.36.4](/DCRMR/title/Note-on-title/#1.29.36.4)).

+>**Example:**
+>Title proper: <CITE>Illustris.
+Domina D[omi]na Maria Stuart, Comitissa Portlandiae, Neylandiae[que], etc.</CITE>
+>Variant title of manifestation: <CITE>Countess of Portland</CITE>
+>>(*Comment*: Print is well-known by a title from a standard reference source)

 ---